fhtw-swp-tutorium/pattern-specifications/README.md

 # Specifications

-This repository contains the specifications against all patterns are tested.
+This repository contains the specifications for all pattern tests.